AzaharSK/LinuxAdminNetworking/UserHandling.md

 ### SetUID (Set User ID)
 * SetUID (Set User ID) is a special access right that can be assigned to executable files in Linux/Unix systems.
 * When a program with SetUID is executed, the program runs with the privileges of the file owner (usually root) instead of the privileges of the user who ran the program. * This is useful when a non-privileged user needs to run a program that requires elevated privileges.
-* You can set the SetUID bit using the chmod command with the +s option.
+* You can set the SetUID bit using the chmod command with the +s option and remove by -s option.
 ```bash
 root@server# chmod u+s /path/to/program
 root@server# ls -l /path/to/program